5.1 Beginning at the end

 So what’s the figure we’re going to make together?

 Before we go further, let’s take a second and talk about what this figure is showing.
-On the y axes of the four plots we have the surface area taken up by a flower shoot, and the x axes show the weight of a flower.
-Each column of multiples (the name for each individual plot) shows the two treatments used in the experiment (whether the tip of the flower was cut off or not) and the two rows show which block of the greenhouse the plants were grown in (block 1 or block 2).
+On the y axes of the four plots we have the surface area of flower shoots, and on the x axes we have the weight of the flowers.
+Each column of plots shows whether the tip of the flower was removed (notip) or retained (tip).
+Each row of plots identifies which experimental block in the greenhouse the plants were grown in, either ‘block 1’ or ‘block 2’.

-The different coloured and shaped points represent the three nitrogen concentration levels used in the experiment.
+The different coloured and shaped points within each plot represents plants grown at three nitrogen concentrations.
 These colours are used to distinguish which points correspond to a certain nitrogen concentration.
 For example, data points coloured green were plants grown in low nitrogen concentrations, brown in medium nitrogen and purple in high concentrations.

-Added to the plots we also have four trend lines (produced by linear regressions, see Chapter 6).
-The three coloured solid lines show the relationship between shoot area and weight of the flower.
-These coloured lines are inturn specific to each “facet” in the grid and change acording to treatment and block.
-The dashed black line represents the relationship between shoot area and weight while ignoring any nitrogen affect.
+We have also added four trend lines to each plot (using a linear model, see Chapter 6).
+The three solid coloured lines show the relationship between shoot area and weight of the flower according to which nitrogen treatment and block the plants were grown.
+The dashed black line in each plot represents the relationship between shoot area and flower weight whilst ignoring any nitrogen affect.

-The final line, the thin dotted grey line, shows the mean shoot area regardless of the weight of the flowers, the nitrogen concentration, the treatment or the block.
+Finally, the thin grey dotted line on each plot represents the overall mean shoot area regardless of the weight of the flowers, the nitrogen concentration or the block.

 For the purposes of this Chapter, we won’t worry about the biology here.
-Do not take this to be standard, you should absolutely care deeply about the science in your own data.
+Do not take this as standard practice, you should absolutely care deeply about the science in your own data.
 It’s the science that should be the driving force behind the questions you ask, which in turn determines what figures you should make.